cantonini-syd/Entra-ID-Intune-MDM-Lab/README.md

 ### 9. Verified device compliance status
-The device initially failed the compliance check because it was running an OS version below the policy's minimum requirement — confirming the policy was actively enforcing, not just configured.
-After updating, the device re-evaluated as compliant.
+The device initially failed the compliance check because it was running an OS version below the policy's minimum requirement, confirming the policy was actively enforcing, not just configured.
+After updating the device re-evaluated as compliant.

 ![Compliance check flagging outdated OS](images/20-compliance-check-os-update-required.png)